mariadb-corporation/MaxScale/Documentation/Tutorials/Replication-Proxy-Binlog-Router-Tutorial.md

 Additional information about the encryption of the Binlog files can be found here:
 [Binlogrouter - The replication protocol proxy module for MariaDB MaxScale](../Routers/Binlogrouter.md).

-### `mariadb10_slave_gtid`
-If enabled this option allows MariaDB 10.x slave servers to connect to binlog server using GTID value instead of binlog_file name and position.
-Default option value is _off_.

-### `mariadb10_master_gtid`

-This option allows MaxScale binlog router to register with MariaDB 10.X master using GTID instead of binlog_file name and position in CHANGE MASTER TO admin command.
-Default option value is _off_.

-### `binlog_structure`
-This option controls the way binlog files are saved in the binlogdir: there are two possible values, _flat_ or _tree_.
-The _tree_ structure easily allows the changing of the master server without caring about binlog filename and sequence.
-Default option value is _flat_.

 A **complete example** of a service entry for a binlog router service would be as follows.